davestephens/ansible-nas/docs/zfs/zfs_configuration.md

 ```

 After five minutes, you should see the first snapshots (use `zfs list -t
 snapshot` again).
-The list will look something like this:
+The list will look something like this mock example:

 ```
 NAME                                                USED  AVAIL  REFER  MOUNTPOINT